WoW: Because of Classic was better: Back then, Blizzard still hated the Horde!

 But it wasn’t just the locations that used to show that the Horde was not necessarily the focus of developments.
 Let’s just look at the very early versions of the Alteractals.
 The alliance has an advantage?
 In case of doubt, this is always up to the players, but it is actually true.
 The base of the Alliance with the bridge and the bunkers behind it was much easier to defend than the Horde’s beaten path, because the players could come from any direction there.

 For many, however, PvE is more important, because this is where the big guilds have been fighting each other openly for years.
 And what should we say?
-Once again, Blizzard has hated the Horde for a very long time – until the first addon, The Burning Crusade.
+Once again, Blizzard has hated the Horde for a very long time – until the addon, The Burning Crusade.
 You want to know why?
 Simple: the Alliance had Paladins and the Horde didn’t.
 This caused problems on several occasions.
 It starts with the powerful Blessings of the Kings, which was only available to the Alliance at the time and massively strengthened the groups.
 The Shamans and the Horde were looking down the tubes and thus often faced stronger battles in Molten Core.
 Blizzard then changed that with patch 1.9, in which the Shamis got a corresponding totem.
 However, this shared space with the Windfury totem, which was also essential for many teams.
 Thanks, Blizzard…

 Patch 1.9 finally brought a new totem for the Shamans, while the Paladins were completely overhauled and strengthened in many areas.
 Blizzard promised similar revisions for the Shaman very soon, but thanks to community manager Eyonix, it never happened.
 He was sick on the day of the Shaman skill rework, so the class was pushed back in the rework.
 The changes then came a proud six months later – along with the mages.
 Players were not very enthusiastic and massively blamed Eyonix for this disaster.
 In the end, however, Blizzard did not correct its changes, as The Burning Crusade was already within reach.
 Thus, the Paladins eventually joined the Horde, while the Alliance took on the Shamans.